wwarthen/RomWBW/Source/Doc/SystemGuide.md

 States (D) is the actual number of wait states, not the number of wait states added.

-Some peripherals are dependant on the CPU speed.
+Some peripherals are dependent on the CPU speed.
 For example, the Z180 ASCI baud rate and system timer are derived from the CPU speed.
 The Set CPU Speed function will attempt to adjust these peripherals for correct operation after modifying the CPU speed.
 However, in some